bassrehab/neuralmark/README.md

 - DCT (Discrete Cosine Transform) is chosen because:
   1. It's widely used in image compression, making the fingerprint robust against JPEG compression.
   2. It allows for embedding in mid-frequency coefficients, balancing imperceptibility and robustness.
-- We embed in multiple positions for each bit to improve reliability.
+- I embed in multiple positions for each bit to improve reliability.

 ### Fingerprint Verification